 For four years, these cookies and I had an infrequent affair.
 On rare occasions, we would meet and I would devour this dear cookie whole, savoring each and every bite.
 Twice.
 Thrice.
 Once is never enough.
 Finally, after much exaltation, begging, and pleading (only once on hand and knee), this recipe was released unto me.
 And so, dear readers, I shall release it unto you, so you, too, can embark on the love affair of a lifetime.

 This cookie has heft.
 It has volume.
 It demands your full, unwavering attention.
-This cookie is also sugar-free.
+This cookie also has no added sugar.
 There is not even a sugar substitute present.
 The sugar comes solely from the chocolate chips and raisins.
 'What?'
 You may ask.
-'A sugar-free cookie?
-You fell in love with a sugar-free cookie?'
-Yes, I did.
+'A cookie with no sugar added?
+You fell in love with that cookie? ' Yes, I did.
 And you will too.
 The sugar is not missed.
 You will not realize it is gone.
 In that fact is where the true beauty of this cookie lies.
-Your relationship with Mr. Sugar-free will always be much healthier (and tastier) than with any other second-rate cookie that catches your eye.
+Your relationship with Mr. No Sugar Added will always be much healthier (and tastier) than with any other second-rate cookie that catches your eye.

 Chocolate Chip Raisin (Sugar-free) Oatmeal Cookies